santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 The unpredictable number of points in the outline as the input widths change is not acceptable for that workflow.
 There are curve simplification algorithms, but they are also not usable as they add non-deterministic points.

-Following is a vide illustrating the interpolating nature of a glyph 'e' when the glyph outlines passes the above three conditions.
+Following is a video illustrating the interpolating nature of a glyph 'e' when the glyph outlines pass the above three conditions.

 <video src="/wp-content/uploads/2026/02/interpolatable-e.mp4" width="100%" controls autoplay loop></video>